Is our housing market about to crash 2024?

 The Nationwide opinion is that the winding down of government support schemes could” dampen housing activity.”
 The Centre for Economics and Business Research (CEBR) predicts house prices could fall by 14% in 2021.

-If we look at the broader picture now, things are getting worse and not better.
+If we look at the broader picture now, things are getting worse.

 Many countries are already predicting a downturn in their housing market.
 At the bottom of this page, I have placed links to articles for 4 significant economies as a reference point.